 The gambling holiday trend as a whole is growing each year.
 Some people travel for tournaments, while others enjoy travelling to luxurious gambling resorts for the amenities.

-Before heading out on a gambling holiday, it makes sense to put limits and how much you spend by placing a hold on your funds after a certain amount.
+Before heading out on a gambling holiday, it makes sense to put limits on how much you spend by placing a hold on your funds after a certain amount.

-This may seem over the top, but it’s worth putting these protections in place just in case because it’s easy to get carried away with gambling, especially if you’re enjoying a holiday.
+This may seem over the top, but it’s worth putting these protections in place because it’s easy to get carried away with gambling, especially if you’re enjoying a holiday.